stevenocchipinti/blog/src/content/travel/2015-taiwan-japan/2015-12-29-day-02-taipei-city.md

 ---
-title: Day 2 - Taipei City
+title: Day 2
+subtitle: Taipei City
 description: After a good night sleep we decided to explore the city today.
 Our hotel doesn't provide breakfast, so the first item on the agenda was t...
 pubDate: "Dec 29 2015"
 source: https://taipan2016.stevenocchipinti.com/2015/12/day-2-taipei-city.html